 Do you ship kombucha?

-You can get our kombucha shipped to you via Amazon!
-Otherwise check out our Find It Map for a store new you.
-If you click on the link below and type in your location it will show you all of the closest retailers.
+At this time we do not ship our kombucha.
+Check out our Find It Map for a store near you.
+If you click on the link above and type in your location it will show you all of the closest retailers.
 Our goal is to be sold everywhere.
 If we aren’t sold at your favorite spots, please email us and tell us your recommended retailers.
 We will pass that info on to our sales team and try to make it happen!